 Meet The Team: Leslie Ellen Poole

-Our EP in Hamburg, Leslie sits down to tell us about her career so far & the exciting launch of Jelly Europe.
+Our EP in Hamburg, Leslie sits down to tell us about her career so far & the development at Jelly Hamburg.

 Team